Safarali/simple-atm-app-redux-store/README.md

 # Bank ATM

-### The main idea of this tiny project is to demonstrate and understand  how Redux works with out any third party libraries
+#### The main idea of this tiny project is to demonstrate and understand  how Redux works without any third party libraries

 #### To start the project first install all dependencies by running
 ```